How do you complete the CII R03 exam in just 60 minutes?

 The CII R03 exam continues to be one of the hardest exams to pass at diploma level.
 The main complaint from candidates is the way the questions are worded and that 60 minutes is not long enough to answer 50 questions, particularly when 15 of those are multiple-response.
 Here we give you some strategies that will help your exam preparation.

-It seems that the time pressure for R03 is enormous; we heard from one student who reached the last question just as the time had run out.
-It is clear then that this exam must not be under-estimated and preparation, (key of course to success in all exams), must be fully completed by the time you’re sat in front of the computer waiting for the signal to start.
+It seems that the time pressure for R03 is enormous; we hear from many candidate who run out of time.
+This exam must not be under-estimated and preparation, (key of course to success in all exams), must be fully completed by the time you’re sat in front of the computer waiting for the signal to start.

 Topics Sure to Appear on the R03 Exam

-One thing you can be sure about is that you will be tested on bond taxation (sometimes more than once!), national insurance, inheritance tax and basic income tax calculations (with questions designed to test your ability to apply the PSA and dividend allowance) and occasionally a question on the 10% rate for savings.
-The last area here often causes problems for delegates so make sure you practise – take the personal allowance from the earned income, and if you’ve got less than the 10% band threshold left, then you can use the 10% rate against the savings income (up to that threshold).
+One thing you can be sure about is that you will be tested on bond taxation (sometimes more than once!), national insurance, inheritance tax and basic income tax calculations (with questions designed to test your ability to apply the PSA and dividend allowance) and occasionally a question on the 0% rate for savings.
+The last area here often causes problems for delegates so make sure you practise – take the personal allowance from the earned income, and if you’ve got less than the 0% band threshold left, then you can use the 0% rate against the savings income (up to that threshold).
 If you see a question with a relatively low amount of earned income with some savings income, then it’s probably this they’re testing you on.
-If earned income is £16,500 or more (£16,850 in 2018/19), then the starting rate for savings is not available.
-If someone has earned income of £16,000 and gets £200 interest on savings, then the personal allowance is applied against the earned income leaving £4,500; this then reduces the starting rate for savings by £4,500 to £500, which means, in this example, there is no tax on the interest.
+If earned income is £17,500 or more, then the starting rate for savings is not available.
+If someone has earned income of £17,000 and gets £200 interest on savings, then the personal allowance is applied against the earned income leaving £4,500; this then reduces the starting rate for savings by £4,500 to £500, which means, in this example, there is no tax on the interest.